skostinski/skostinski.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://as.nyu.edu/faculty/sarah-kostinski.html'>New York University</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Assistant Professor of Physics, <a href='https://as.nyu.edu/faculty/sarah-kostinski.html'>New York University</a>.

 profile:
   align: right